nasa-fornax/fornax-documentation/documentation/compute_environments.md

 ### Pre-installed Environments

 A wide variety of software is pre-installed.
-A detailed accounting can be found in the environment lock files in the `$LOCK_DIR` directory or on the [latest image release](https://github.com/nasa-fornax/fornax-images/releases/latest) page.
-The software is organized into several environments.
+The software is organized into several environments, described below.
 Each environment has a corresponding {term}`kernel <kernel>` with the same name.

 `python3`